Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Numerical Results

 \subsection{Performance of Sum Rate Maximization}

-In this part we discuss the performance of the proposed SCO-IIA and SCO-ICBA schemes for both the downlink and the uplink of both CFmMIMO and COmMIMO with the considered beamforming schemes when the objective of the corresponding optimization problem is to maximize the total downlink or uplink sum FBLC rate.
 Fig. \ref{fig:RateCDF_DL_SumRate} declares the CDF plots of the downlink rates for GUs in Fig. \ref{fig:RateCDF_DL_SumRate_GUs} and UAVs in Fig. \ref{fig:RateCDF_DL_SumRate_UAVs} with both COmMIMO and CFmMIMO under the considered beamforming techniques when optimizing the users' total sum rate considering both SCO-IIA and SCO-ICBA schemes.
-It is clear from Fig. \ref{fig:RateCDF_DL_SumRate_GUs} that, when the total system sum rate is the objective to be maximized, the GUs' downlink rate CDF performance of the CFmMIMO is better than its counterpart of the COmMIMO for both the considered SCO-IIA and SCO-ICBA schemes regardless of the employed beamforming technique.
+It is clear from Fig. \ref{fig:RateCDF_DL_SumRate_GUs} that, when the total system sum rate is the objective to be maximized, the GUs' downlink rate CDF performance of the CFmMIMO is better than its counterpart of the COmMIMO for both the considered SCO-IIA and SCO-ICBA schemes regardless of the employed beamforming technique except only for MRT with SCO-ICBA.
 Furthermore, in CFmMIMO, PZF transmission can provide better GUs' downlink rate compared to MRT.
 In COmMIMO, the MRT outperforms the ZF transmission in terms of GUs' downlink rate.
-On the other hand, Fig. \ref{fig:RateCDF_DL_SumRate_UAVs} declares that COmMIMO provides better UAVs' rate performance compared to CFmMIMO regardless the utilized beamforming technique.
+On the other hand, Fig. \ref{fig:RateCDF_DL_SumRate_UAVs} declares that COmMIMO provides better UAVs' rate performance compared to CFmMIMO regardless of the utilized beamforming technique.
 Also, the UAVs' rate of COmMIMO with ZF transmission is much better that that of the COmMIMO with MRT.
 Note that, the downlink rate CDF plots of SCO-IIA scheme are very close to those of SCO-ICBA scheme for both GUs' and UAVs' in all considered network-beamforming combinations except only for CFmMIMO with MRT where the performance of SCO-IIA is slightly better than that of SCO-ICBA.